animatlabs/animatlabs.github.io/_posts/2022-04-07-wsl2-visual-studio-docker-without-docker-desktop.md

 ---
-title: "WSL: Integration of Visual Studio and WSL2"
+title: "WSL2: Running containerized solutions on Visual Studio without Docker Desktop"
 excerpt: >-
-  "Setting up docker on WSL and integrating it with Visual Studio"
+  "Setting up docker on WSL2 and integrating it with Visual Studio to run and debug the containerized applications"
 categories:
   - Technical
   - Infra
-  - WSL
+  - WSL2
 tags:
   - Windows Subsystem for Linux
   - WSL2